Tone-Test/TT-YTDL/readme.md

 ## TT-YTDL

-TT-YTDL is a simple command-line tool for downloading YouTube videos and audio files.
+TT-YTDL is a simple command-line tool for downloading YouTube videos and audio files aswell as playlists.
 Written in Python, it provides an easy-to-use interface for downloading your favorite content in various formats.
 The tool also allows you to customize the download directory and text color for a personalized experience.

 ## Features